andrewjstone/concord-bft/orrery/README.md

 subsystem.
 Orrery does not care if your component heavily uses templates, or inheritance, and it doesn't care if you use futures or condition variables.

+## Performance
+The purpose of orrery is not to directly enhance performance.
+While we expect that much excess data copying can be eliminated due to the use of CMF messages, we do not guarantee any massive wins.
+We do, however, anticipate that a logical, and coherent separation of subsystems will allow us to more easily measure and isolate any bottlenecks.
+Furthermore, most bottlenecks should be more easily reasoned about and fixed locally without crossing component boundaries.

+It is currently unclear whether introduction of more queues will cause problems.
+We view it as unlikely as the number of messages passing through the system will generally remain the same.
+As stated above, it will also give us more places to measure usage and saturation.

+## Backpressure and Throttling
+Orrery currently takes no position on backpressure, rate limiting or capacity.
+We already limit messages into the system from the network, and further limit concurrency via consensus setttings.
+We will continue using this logic for the foreseeable future.
+Since we also do not want to overly constrain the communication graph between components, all queues between components internal to a replica are unbounded.
+This is done on purpose to avoid any problems caused by distributed deadlocks.
+As all internal messages are generated as a result of external messages or timer ticks, this should not be problematic.

+It is likely that we will add a more advanced admission controller for messages received from the network at some point to limit any possible queue explosion due to malicious senders.
+As noted though, we already have a rudimentary form of this feel it is good enough for now.

 # Architectural Values